 You don’t have to reinvent the wheel

-Melodies and lyrics ARE copyrighted, but, in general, the chord progressions that use I, IV, V plus a couple other familiar chords are not.
+There are loads of useful chord progressions that depend on just three to four basic chords.
+While song melodies and lyrics are copyrighted, in general, these familiar chord progressions are not.
 C-Am-F-G belongs to everyone!
-What this means is that you can use this type of generic chord progression in your songs!
-I am going to suggest that, for now, you do just that.
+You can use this type of generic chord progression in your own songs.
+I’m going to suggest that, for now, you do just that.

-If you decide to use one of these chord progressions to practice writing a song of your own, just be sure you don’t use any of the melody or lyric in the song.
-Remember, these are protected by the copyright law.
+If you decide to use one of these chord progressions to practice writing a song of your own, just be sure you don’t use any of the melody or lyric from the hit song.
+These are protected by the copyright law.

 Learn to play chords

-You can also take a few lessons from a local music teacher.
-Many music stores have teachers who give lessons.
+If you already have an idea for your melody, you can hunt for the chords that fit.
+If you don’t play piano or guitar, take a few lessons.
+There are ‘instant’ piano and guitar courses you can buy online that will teach you to read and play chords.
+Check out my Resources page for a good one.
+Or you can take a few lessons from a local music teacher.
+Many music stores offer lessons.
 Your local community center or college may have classes.
 Or ask friends and neighbors to refer a teacher.
 If you decide to take lessons, be sure to tell the teacher you want to learn to read and play CHORDS.
 You don’t need to learn note reading.

 In general, songwriters don’t have to be great musicians.
-We know chords, we know song craft, we know how to follow our emotions — none of this has anything to do with how many blues licks you can burn through on an expensive Strat.
+We know chords, we know song craft, we know how to follow our emotions – none of this has anything to do with how many dazzling riffs and licks you can play.
 Just strum or chord along with your voice and keep the emotional feel front and center.

 ‣ Songs for Film & TV

 Many of today’s top TV dramas and films use songs to add mood, energy, and atmosphere to scenes.
 A lyric with a single, strong emotional focus is ideal for this use.
-If you’re interested in this market, begin to study how songs are used in commercials, TV shows, and films.
+If you’re interested in learning how to write a song for this market study how songs are used in commercials, TV shows, and films.
 Notice how they enhance and deepen the effect of the scene.

 As an exercise, choose a scene and try writing a song that would work with it.
 Record your vocal and a simple guitar or piano part, then play it softly under the scene to see if it increases the emotional impact.
 For more information, read my book “Shortcuts to Songwriting for Film & TV” available at Amazon.com.